-Again kinetics gets accelerated with increasing $m_d/V_w$ .
-Note, that now a global maximum for the equilibration time exists, because $K_d$ now also appears in the denominator of the square root.
-If both increase, $K_d$ and LS, the maximum equilibration time increases as well.
-The equilibration time increases with increasing LS, only at very small $K_d$ (<< LS) the equilibration time becomes finally independent on LS.
-If $K_d$ becomes higher than LS, then equilibrium is reached faster with increasing sorption.
-See below and Fig. 2.2.
+Again, kinetics gets accelerated with increasing m_d/V_w . (squared at high K_d).
+Note, that now a global maximum for the equilibration time exists, because K_d now also appears in the denominator of the square root.
+The maximum equilibration time is reached for $K_d = LS$.
+If K_d becomes higher than LS, which in batch experiments typically is the case (to minimize errors in the mass balance calculation), then equilibrium is reached slightly faster with increasing sorption.
+In general, equilibration time increases with increasing LS, but at very small K_d (<< LS) the equilibration time becomes finally independent on LS.
+As shown below and in Fig. 2.2. increasing LS (or decreasing m_d/V_w .) leads to a strong increase in equilibration time and finally LS is as important as the grains size.